dr-winner/QuizApp/README.md

 The questions here
 Here are 50 basic IT questions with 4 options each, one being the correct answer.
 I'll provide the questions first, and if you'd like the answers, please let me know.

+am creating a quiz app with these questions
 1. What does CPU stand for?
    **a) Central Processing Unit**
    b) Computer Personal Unit